vish970/FUTURE_DS_01/README.md

 ![Category Performance](images/category_performance.png)

 **Insight:**
-Some categories generate high sales but relatively lower profit, indicating margin issues.
-Businesses should review pricing or cost structures.
+While some categories generate high sales, their profit contribution is not proportional, indicating **low profit margins**.
+This suggests potential issues in pricing or cost management.

 ---